dreamycat925/visret-study/README.md

 ```
 *Citation details will be added after the publication of our paper.*

+## Note

+- The repository does not include raw patient data due to privacy concerns.
+- The statistical models were implemented using Bayesian inference with PyMC.
+- The scripts assume that data preprocessing (e.g., reading Excel files, selecting relevant cases) has been completed beforehand.
+- If you use this code, please cite the corresponding paper.

 ## License

 This code is released under the MIT License.